 The EU has estimated that meeting a 20 percent renewable energy target by 2020, could create 417,000 more jobs in the sustainability sector.
-To help create this economic opportunity, the EU's Renewable Energy Directive has set targets for member states to raise the share of renewable energy in their energy consumption by 2020.
+To help create this economic opportunity, the EU's Renewable Energy Directive has set targets for member states to raise the share of renewable energy in their energy

+Are there regulations that require a percentage of energy consumption to come from renewable sources? consumption by 2020.
 Individual targets will reflect the nations' different starting points and potential for renewables production.